 Here’s why a doctor says vaccines are critical

-With five cases of measles in Illinois and other U.S. outbreaks, the message from pediatric health care professionals is a simple one: Get your children immunized.
+Following a historic outbreak of measles this year, the message from pediatric health care professionals is a simple one: Get your children immunized.

 “Parents need to understand that not immunizing your children puts them at greater risk for getting the measles,” says Dr. Frank Belmonte, a pediatrician and chief medical officer for Advocate Children’s Hospital.
 “You are also putting other children, many with compromised immune systems, like cancer patients, at risk for complications that could take their lives.”